mathiasrw/argmate/README.md

-> _Your go-to companion for lightning-fast CLI parameter parsing, enhanced with convenient features to make your development experience much smoother._
+> _Your go-to companion for performant CLI parameter parsing, with sprinkle of convinience to make your development experience much smoother.
+6Kb and zero dependnecies._

 While developing tools like [AlaSQL](https://www.npmjs.com/package/alasql) and [RexReplace](https://www.npmjs.com/package/rexreplace), I've often been torn between two types of CLI parsers.
 On one hand, there are feature-rich options like [yargs](https://www.npmjs.com/package/yargs) and [commander](https://www.npmjs.com/package/commander).
 Despite their heavy startup time, these parsers provide useful features like easy defaults, smooth validation, and well-structured CLI help text output.
 On the other hand, simpler alternatives like [nopt](https://www.npmjs.com/package/nopt) and [mri](https://www.npmjs.com/package/mri) excel in performance but lack in development experience.
 After uncovering yet another performance hit from using a heavyweight parser, I decided to solve this issue once and for all.